© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Watty Bell's round cairn is a scheduled monument protected by Historic England under reference 1015839.
 View the official record →

-Watty Bell's round cairn is a Bronze Age funerary monument located in Northumberland.
+Watty Bell's Round Cairn is a Bronze Age burial mound located in Northumberland, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1015839.

 Watty Bell's round cairn is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1015839.